Kayli/logspub/dev-distributed-k8s.md

 - ingress controller
   - a pod that is configured to interpret ingress rules
     - one of the most popular ingress controllers supported by kubernetes is nginx
+  - can be thought of as load-balancer abstraction
   - in terms of amazon, alb can be used as an ingress controller

 - deployment